mairesse24/practical-final/README.md

    - Select and remove "user".
    - Add NightGroup and grant it permissions by checking on "Full Control" under the allow column

+## Final Note on Permissions
+After setting the permissions for both the D:\Day Data and D:\Night Data folders, it’s essential to verify the settings to ensure that the permissions were configured correctly.
+To do this, return to the Security tab in the folder properties of each folder to confirm that the intended groups have the appropriate permissions.
+This step helps prevent issues related to access rights and ensures that users can perform the required tasks without difficulties.

+## Conclusion
+By following these steps, I successfully configured NTFS permissions for both `D:\Day Data` and `D:\Night Data` folders.
+This configuration ensures that each group has the necessary access while enhancing the overall security of the corporate network.
+The implementation of explicit permissions and the removal of the Users group prevents unauthorized access, making a significant contribution to the security posture of our organization.